asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 21. Use 10-5 kOm resistor for mixing left and rigth channel.
 And filters - low pass with dump for speakers and power filter ( Sound/LF/HF freaquency ) for acoustic systems.
 22. WE/YOU can safely use binaural beats, not higher than ~30 Hz or ~20 Hz, and different types of noises in acoustic diapason - this not for healing but seems to give some support.
 23. One capacitor between ground and Neutral - all signals at Line affect and control living creathures more then without him.
-24. Microwave generators from power lines and soviet details building fro living, 3-rd paralell lines in ceiling with Eddy currents
+24. Microwave generators from power lines and soviet details in building for living, 3-rd paralell lines in ceiling with Eddy currents

 .. image:: images/photo_2023-10-09_15-53-00.jpg
            :align: left